rmadar/go-simple-examples/README.md

   + partonic final state: 4-vectors for each particle in the decay t->Wb->lvb

 The program [reading-root-ttree/main.go](reading-root-ttree/main.go) loads some variables of the `TTree`, compute some angular variables probing the spin correlation between the top and the antitop quarks [e.g. [arXiv:1612.07004](https://arxiv.org/abs/1612.07004)].
-These involves Lorentz transformation and simple geometrical calculations, and this progams relies then on the [lorentzvector `lv` package](https://godoc.org/github.com/rmadar/go-lorentz-vector/lv)
+These involves Lorentz transformation and simple geometrical calculations, and this progams relies then on the [lorentzvector package](https://godoc.org/github.com/rmadar/go-lorentz-vector/lv).